stirlingstout/HighLevelAssembler_CS_VB_PY/HLA_VB/README.md

 # HighLevelAssembler

+## NOTES ON THE THREE IMPLEMENTATIONS
+## C#
+First implementation and the first large C# program I've written.
+Style is not brilliant, but as an experiment with C# it's been very useful.
+No control structures implemented.
+Requires C# V12 and .NET 8 to compile.
+No unit tests.

+## VB.NET
+Second implementation (make sure you use the `control_structures` branch.)
+Much nicer style (I think: write one, throw it away and write it correctly the second time) and the parsing system is *much* easier to extend.
+Over 100 unit tests.
+Still some work to do on the UI.

+## Python 3
+Third implementation.
+Not started yet.

 ## Summary
 Low-level language programming is hard.
 Assembly language programming is hard.
 High-level languages were developed to make programming easier.
 If students are to learn the concepts of assembly language programming it may help to start by programming in a language that is halfway between the high-level language they are (one hopes) used to and the AQA assembly language instruction set.
 HighLevelAssembler (HLA) is a language that tries to be that 'bridge' language.